evaCastro/ndn-signed-data/src/producer-signed-data2/README.md

              |SignatureValue: <signature_256_bits>                    |
              +--------------------------------------------------------+

    It is not always feasible for a consumer to have a priori knowledge about the signing key of all the received data packets.
 In this case, a consumer needs to retrieve the public key bits of a signing key according to the key-locator information specified in a data packet.
-   For this reason, this producer filters `/ndn/keys` interests to provide certificates which are prefix of `/ndn/keys`, if they are in the keyChain.
+For this reason, this producer filters `/ndn/keys` interests to provide certificates with name prefix `/ndn/keys`.
+It retrieves them from the keyChain stored in disk.
 This is very useful when using no auto-signed certificates.

 - Build this example